desmondcheongzx/COVID-19-Modelling/README.md

 #### How did you generate the sample?
 Is it comparably small or large?
 Is it representative or is it likely to exhibit some kind of sampling bias?

 This project does not really involve any sort of sampling.
-The data we get (number of infections) pertains to the whole population.
-In fact, a big part of our data is solely population numbers.
+The COVID-19 data we get (number of infections, deaths, and recovered) pertains to the global population and is consistently updated.
+Additionally, a big part of our data is solely population numbers to help us obtain the number of susceptible individuals

 #### Are there any other considerations you took into account when collecting your data?
 This is open-ended based on your data; feel free to leave this blank.
 (Example: If it's user data, is it public/are they consenting to have their data used?
 Is the data potentially skewed in any direction?)

-Well, our data was very POLITICAL in that china did not include tibet, so we personally took it upon us to add tibet to the china provinces.
-In the country_population data from the UN data Taiwan was labeled as Taiwan (province of china), which we felt was not fair for Taiwan, so we changed it to Taiwan.
-It also made our data have weird edge cases.
+When collecting and cleaning our data, we took into account areas of geopolitical tensions and if/how they were represented in our data.
+To deal with these complex issues, as a general guiding principle we aimed to be as inclusive as possible, whenever possible.

 ### *How clean is the data?
 Does this data contain what you need in order to complete the project you proposed to do?
 (Each team will have to go about answering this question differently, but use the following questions as a guide.
 Graphs and tables are highly encouraged if they allow you to answer these questions more succinctly.)*